Azawakh: Breed history

-The breed is relatively uncommon in Europe and North America but there is a growing band of devotees.
+The breed is relatively uncommon in Europe and North America.
 Azawakh may be registered with the FCI in the USA via the Federación Canófila de Puerto Rico (FCPR).
 European FCI clubs and the AKC recognize the FCPR as an acceptable registry.
 The AKC recognized the Azawakh a member of the Hound group in 2019.
 The American Azawakh Association (AAA) is the AKC Parent Club for the Azawakh.
 Azawakh may be registered with the UKC and ARBA.
 The breed is not yet registered by CKC.
 Azawakh are eligible for ASFA and AKC lure coursing and NOFCA open field coursing events.